-An 'open company' (i.e., a company, typically listed, whose articles do not require the company's approval for any transfer of the company's shares, whether it is a company with a corporate auditor or a company with committees) must disclose the aggregate remuneration of all of its directors, corporate auditors and executive officers to its shareholders in its business report.
-In addition, a listed company must disclose the following information in its securities report: the amount of remuneration and a breakdown by type of payment (e.g., salary, bonus, stock option or retirement payment) for each director, corporate auditor and executive officer if his or her remuneration for the relevant fiscal year is ¥100 million or more (out of 2,466 companies listed as of 30 June 2014, there were 361 directors, corporate auditors or executive officers that received ¥100 million or more as remuneration for the fiscal year ending March 2013; and an explanation of the company's policies for remuneration of directors, corporate auditors and executive officers and how remuneration is determined if such policies are put in place (e.g., as set forth above, 'remuneration for a director consists of fixed compensation and a bonus, with the fixed portion determined based on the position of the individual and the bonus determined based on the performance of the company and the individual').
+An 'open company' (i.e., a company, typically listed, whose articles do not require, as a feature of all or part of its shares, the company's approval for any transfer of those shares, whether it is a company with a corporate auditor, a company with an audit committee or a company with committees) must disclose the aggregate remuneration of all of its directors, corporate auditors and executive officers to its shareholders in its business report.
+In addition, a listed company must disclose the following information in its securities report: the amount of remuneration and a breakdown by type of payment (e.g., salary, bonus, stock option or retirement payment) for each director, corporate auditor and executive officer if his or her remuneration for the relevant fiscal year is ¥100 million or more (out of 2,430 companies listed as of 3 July 2017, there were 457 directors, corporate auditors or executive officers who received ¥100 million or more as remuneration for the fiscal year ending March 2017); and an explanation of the company's policies for remuneration of directors, corporate auditors and executive officers, and how remuneration is determined if these policies are put in place (e.g., as set forth above, 'remuneration for a director consists of fixed compensation and a bonus, with the fixed portion determined based on the position of the individual and the bonus determined based on the performance of the company and the individual').